-Knowing the accurate distance to the green, or any other target on the golf course, for a golfer, of any standard is of utmost importance.
+A golf laser rangefinder with slope will give accurate distance to the green, or any other target on the golf course.
+For a golfer, of any standard this is of utmost importance.
 Having this information before taking a shot helps to ensure correct club selection, builds confidence and saves strokes, which ultimately leads to a golfer’s dream of lowering of their handicap.
+Compare different devices, check out the Garmin X40 here.

 There are several different devices available for measuring distance and giving yardage to help to enable a golfer to choose the right club.
 These vary from a simple viewfinder device where the flagpole height is converted through charts to yardage and GPS technology controlled by satellite.
 However the most accurate is a laser controlled rangefinder.